MIDAS2020/CATAPULT/README.md

 # Example to run the codes

 There is an example to run the codes.
-Suppose the original database contains 25000 graphs in AIDS antiviral dataset, if 5000 graphs are added into the database, Catapult++ should be performed to maintain the  clusters generated from  the original database  and Midas is then to update original patterns based on the updated clusters.
+Suppose the original database contains 30000 graphs in AIDS antiviral dataset, ClusterGeneration should be performed to generate the  clusters  and CATAPULT is then to generate the pattern set.

-1. Run Catapult++:
+1. Run ClusterGeneration:

-Step 1:  Import Catapult++ project into Visual Studio workspace.
+Step 1:  Import ClusterGeneration project into Visual Studio workspace.

 Step 2: Download Boost Graph Library (BGL) from https://www.boost.org/doc/libs/1_74_0/libs/graph/doc/ and compile BGL.
 Then configure it for Visual Studio (see https://www.youtube.com/watch?v=CH_YZ2bePPM ).

-Step 3:  Open SmallGraphClustering.h, set  databasefilename = "AIDS40k",  initialsizeofgraph = 25000, addedsizeofgraph = 5000, initialclustername = "initialcluster.txt" and  updateclustername = "updatecluster.txt".
-By doing this,  the input file is "AIDS40k".
-The output file are  "initialcluster.txt"  and "updatecluster.txt" that record clusters for original database and updated database.
+Step 3:  Open SmallGraphClustering.h, set  databasefilename = "AIDS40k",  initialsizeofgraph = 30000, initialclustername = "clusters.txt".
+By doing this,  the input file is "AIDS40k", the output file is  "clusters.txt"  that records the generated clusters for original database.

-Step 4:  Open the main class MidasMain.cpp, run it with Release Mode to obtain the output "initialcluster.txt" and "updatecluster.txt".
+Step 4:  Open the main class MidasMain.cpp, run it with Release Mode to obtain the output "clusters.txt".

-2. Run Midas:
+2. Run CATAPULT:

-Step 1:  Import Midas project into Eclipse workspace.
+Step 1:  Import CATAPULT project into Eclipse workspace.

-Step 2:  Open the class  src/main/patterngenerator.java,   set  readClusterFile("initialcluster.txt") in function generatePatterns(), set outputFilename = "InitialPatterns" in function PM_savePatternsToFile(),  run this class  to get the pattern set for original database.
+Step 2:  Open the class  src/main/patterngenerator.java,   set  readClusterFile("clusters.txt") in function generatePatterns(),  run this class  to get the pattern set for original database.

 Step 3:  Open the  class src/main/MIDASPatternMaintainer.java,  for function  UpdatedMidas(), set setDataBaseName("AIDS40k"),
 		setDbName("AIDS"),  setInitialPatternName("InitialPatterns"),  and setUpdateClusterName("UpdatePatterns") , run this class to get the pattern set for updated database.